Frequently Asked Questions

 For more information, see the FAQs under integrated thinking.

-No. The <IR> Framework does not call for a calculation of net value created or destroyed over the reporting period.
+No. The Integrated Reporting Framework does not call for a calculation of net value created or destroyed over the reporting period.
 Moreover, the integrated report should not attempt to place a value on the organization itself.
 Assessments of value are the role of others using information presented in the report.

-The guidance publication Materiality in integrated reporting, issued jointly by the IIRC and the International Federation of Accountants, elaborates.
+The guidance publication Materiality in integrated reporting, issued jointly with the International Federation of Accountants, elaborates.
 Variations in report attributes such as purpose, audience and scope, as shown here, necessarily lead to different materiality assessments (p.
 10-11).

 Per page 3 of the Statement of Common Principles of Materiality of the Corporate Reporting Dialogue, for all forms of reporting: